 It takes 4 visits/lessons with homework to see noticable improvement in my experince.
 If a student doesn't improve the way I think they should I give extra time or don't charge for a lesson.

 I have been giving lessons since 1999.
-I did not play baseball after HS in college or Pro's.
-(I was wrestler on scholarship) I have however studied the game for many years as a coach and have a unique ability to teach the process to help players improve.
-I owned a baseball academy for 10 years and have done 1000's of lessons.
+I have studied the game for many years as a coach and have a unique ability to teach the process to help players improve.
+I've had owned a baseball academy for over 10 years and have done 1000's of lessons.
 I have had the opportunity to work and learn from several professional coaches, Scouts, college coaches, and MLB players.
+I am Pro Scout certified and G.A.M.E Certified and the State director for Area Scouts.

 I was helping a young player in my garage and his father gave me 50 bucks for an hours work commenting that I should charge for my lessons because I was able to recognize flaws in his sons swing within 15 minutes and make adjustments for immediate help.
 He had been seeing an X-MLB guy that hadn't made improvement in over 6 months.
 Some guys do this for the money I do it for the Love of the Game and helping young players.
 I thankfully get paid doing what I Love.

 Boys and Girls from 4 years old to 24 years or college age.
-I have worked with a few minor league ball players during their off season.
+I have worked with minor league ball players during their off season.
+I have seen players from my lessons or past teams make it to the show.

 Make sure you are prepared to work as hard as I do teaching you to learn the game.
 I give 100% of my efforts teaching you.
 You will need to give me 100% learning the game.
 Then we will get along great.